TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 - Do you want to stiffen up your ride quality?

 If yes, consider some rebuildable CO’s (Coilovers)

-Rebuildable Coilovers & Shocks (Rebuildable Suspension Lift Kits) are among the least common because they are so damn expensive.
+Rebuildable Coilovers are pretty damn expensive.
+A good rebuildable system ranges from $3000-$6000+.
 If money is not an issue, go this route!!
-Icon Vehicle Dynamics, King Suspension Systems, FOX Suspension Systems, and Radflo Suspension Systems all have rebuildable options.
-There are many others, but these seem to be the most popular in 5th Gen 4Runner world at this level of install.
+Icon Vehicle Dynamics, KING, FOX, and Radflo all have rebuildable options.
+There are many others, but these seem to be the most popular in 5th Generation 4Runner world at the moment.

 - Steel Front Bumper: 150-200lbs

 - Winch System: 80lbs